admens2008/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping

-In this project, we got intrduced to object-relational mapping.
+In this project, we got introduced to object-relational mapping.
 It is used forvdatabase scripting.
 MySQLdb and SQLAlchemy was utilized to query, create, edit, and delete tables in MySQL.

 ## Tests :heavy_check_mark: